 It’s no secret that Australia is dragging its heels when it comes to environmentally conscious decisions, especially in the automotive space.

-SUVs as a whole are commanding a larger slice of the new-car sales pie in Australia, recently eclipsing sales of regular passenger cars, and the number of hybrid powered SUVs entering the market are on the rise as well.
+SUVs as a whole are commanding a huge slice of the new-car sales pie in Australia, and car manufacturers are now phasing out their passenger cars in favour of more SUVs on the dealership lot.

 Mitsubishi Outlander PHEV